Use with LILYGO T-Display-S3. Headless version see here.

 Note: The configuration data can be deleted using "Erase device."
 Otherwise, it will be retained even with the new firmware.
-You can use LOGS & CONSOLE for debugging.
+LOGS & CONSOLE is no needed.

 If parameters have already been stored and need to be changed, you can also open CONF mode retrospectively:

-Note: If data is already available and you start the connection manually, the connection will remain active for 3 minutes (180 seconds) before it is automatically disconnected.
+Note: The connection will remain active for 3 minutes (180 seconds) before it is automatically disconnected.
+If data is already available.
 You can terminate the connection prematurely by pressing the NEXT button, touching the display, or pressing the external button.

 Congratulations on configuring your own ZapBox! 🎉